released-info/blog/_posts/2023-01-10-Apache-Solr.md

 This example configures a Solr core with three search fields: `title`, `desc`, and `body`.
 The `text` field type is defined which uses both the standard Solr tokenizer and filters, as well as a synonym graph filter.
 This allows us to perform searches that take into account synonyms as well.

-## Features
-Apache Solr offers a variety of features for developers, including:
-* Full-text search
-* Faceted search
-* Spell checking
-* Query autocomplete
-* Geospatial search
-* Relevancy tuning
-* Highlighting

-## Usage Examples
-Solr is used by businesses for myriad reasons, including:
-* Improving customer experience and search capabilities on ecommerce sites
-* Storing, indexing, and serving documents from legal databases
-* Powering real-time recommendations for streaming services
-* Automatically tagging images
-* Indexing logs for analytics and monitoring

-## Code Example
 A simple query using the Solr Query Syntax might look like this:

 ```